Six Questions to Ask Yourself Before Buying a Fixer Upper

 How long would a renovation realistically take?

-Home reno shows on TV speed up the process to the point of being absurd.
+Home renovation shows on TV speed up the process to the point of being absurd.
 No, you can't renovate your kitchen, two bathrooms, the master suite, the basement, the laundry room, and the front porch, plus landscape your backyard in seven weeks!
 According to Contant, it takes a minimum of six to eight weeks just to remodel one bathroom.
 Ask your contractor for a realistic timetable and then decide if that's something you can live with.

 What will the final cost be?